 Nobebird Portable Dehumidifier

-Finally, we come to the smallest model on our list, from Nobebird, which has a nice little single litre tank, but is genuinely portable and easily moved around.
+This is one of the smallest models on our list, from Nobebird, which has a nice little single litre tank, but is genuinely portable and easily moved around.
 That makes it a great choice for a bedroom or small room, or for a student whose digs maybe aren't quite up to scratch.

 It won't power through more than 500ml of water each day, but that's a pretty decent dent in some damp, and certainly better than nothing.
 Plus, of course, it's the most affordable entry in our list by a good margin, to make up for its size and power.